Jiingz/apex-seraph/README.md

 Although it is generally considered slower than IOCTL, the performance was great.

+**IMPORTANT**
+In order to use the Driver, you need to load it somehow (WINDOWS TEST MODE DOES NOT WORK WITH EAC!).
+I would advice to map it cleanly, since that's the way I did.
+There are still no bans so far for about a half year now.

 # [The Loader](https://github.com/Jiingz/apex-seraph/tree/main/sources/loader) #
 Including a Login System (You need to implement it your own, I've used Cryptolens) and settings for every Feature.